Yes, International Members are required to have certified staff.

 California (916) 255-3900

 Michigan (517) 241-9325

 Regular membership companies must have at least one full-time Air Systems Cleaning Specialist (ASCS) certified technician on staff, and at least $500,000.00 in general liability insurance.
 NADCA asks that it be named a certificate holder with your insurance company.

 NADCA does not require proof of licensing from the applicant’s state or other jurisdictions.
 NADCA does not keep a list of states that require licenses – that information is typically available through your state’s Department of Labor.
 Examples of state mandated licenses that would apply to NADCA members would relate to cutting access holes, working with asbestos, applying pesticides, or providing residential services.

-Regular Membership dues are charged on an annual basis at the cost of $825.00 per year.
+Regular Membership dues are charged on an annual basis at the cost of $825.00 per year and are non-refundable.
 Dues are payable by July 1, of every year.
 When a company first joins NADCA, dues for the first full year (July 1 through the following June 30) are prorated based upon when membership began.
-Companies that have not fulfilled their membership requirements in 12 months from the time of application will forfeit their application fees and dues.
+Companies that have not fulfilled their membership requirements in 6 months from the time of application will forfeit their application fees and dues.

 The ASCS exam must be taken in person if any of the following applies to the applicant: the applicant is taking an ASCS exam for the first time; the applicant has taken the exam but has never received a passing score; the applicant received an ASCS in the past, but did not renew on time.

 There are two options for taking the ASCS certification examination: